Substance Abuse and Addiction Treatment Resources in Palm Coast

 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700

-In Palm Coast, detox centers are available.
-Substances like alcohol, benzodiazepines and opiates require more detox than other substances.
-Before you can start a treatment program, if you require detoxification, you’ll need to do that.
+In Palm Coast, detox centers may be available to help you cleanse your body of drugs or alcohol.
 You might be tempted to use again if you go through withdrawal symptoms on your own.
 You will be able to make it through any withdrawal symptoms with the assistance of a detox center.

 Detoxification is only the physical aspect of defeating an addiction, however.
-In a detox center, you will not receive psychological, emotional, mental or spiritual addiction treatment, which is often more important.
-Choosing a treatment center that allows for a residential treatment program immediately following detox is the best action to take.
-You will be able to begin doing the heavy lifting in a treatment program.
+In a detox center, you may not receive psychological, emotional, mental or spiritual addiction treatment.
+Choosing a treatment center that allows for a residential treatment program immediately following detox can be beneficial.

 Recovery Meetings Near You

 Alcoholics Anonymous, Narcotics Anonymous and other groups like SMART Recovery can play an important role in your aftercare.